Human rights in Vietnam: 2010s

 As of 2011, Vietnam holds several other individuals in detention whom Amnesty International considers to be prisoners of conscience: Cù Huy Hà Vũ, convicted of "conducting propaganda against the state" for giving interviews to foreign press; Nguyễn Đan Quế, convicted of "red-handed keeping and distributing documents" calling for the overthrow of the government; and Roman Catholic priest Thadeus Nguyễn Văn Lý (also known as Father Thaddeus) detained for "spreading propaganda against the state."

 In January 2019, the authorities of Vietnam arrested and sentenced an Australian democracy activist, Chau Van Kham, to 12 years of imprisonment on charges of "financing terrorism".
 The 70-year-old was arrested over his membership of pro-democracy group Việt Tân.
 The charges against him were claimed to be baseless and politically motivated by human rights advocates, lawyers and his family.
 In June 2023, after serving four years in prison, The Guardian reported that the activist was released from imprisonment on humanitarian grounds, with the efforts of the Australian government.

 2020s

 Dozens were arrested and tried in 2021.

 In May 2023, activist Trần Văn Bang was sentenced to eight years in prison after making Facebook posts critical of the government.

+In January 2026, activist Hoàng Thị Hồng Thái was sentenced to prison after making Facebook posts critical of the government.